 - Dragon Ball had traces of this style before it was even considered a "type" of style (there are almost no angles anyway), but it was gradually abandoned by the time of the 22nd Tenkaichi Budokai arc, and afterward it gets increasingly angular.

 - All of the students in Hanamaru Kindergarten.
 These are some of the smallest and roundest toddlers anywhere in fiction.

-- The manga tends to have a character even more Puni Plush at the beginning and end of each chapter.
+- Lucky Star is probably the most notable example, which is even mentioned in the theme song.
+The manga tends to have a character even more Puni Plush at the beginning and end of each chapter.
 The beginning is more notable than the ending sketches, due to the character sketches still having them in a Plush-like state.

 - Mon Colle Knights.
 While most of the more mature characters aren't this trope at all, the child characters' designs are a lot less angular than those from any season of Digimon.

 - Mysterious Girlfriend X has a short, round-faced character aesthetic.